glunaa/DogFetch/README.md

 # 🐶 DogFetch

-DogFetch is a lightweight and fun React + TypeScript app built with Vite that fetches and displays random dog images using the Dog CEO API.
+DogFetch is a lightweight and fun React + TypeScript app built with Vite that fetches and displays dog images using the Dog CEO API.
 Perfect for practicing API integration, component design, and type safety in a modern frontend stack.

 ## 🧪 Tech Stack